hestiacp/hestiacp/docs/docs/server-administration/dns.md

 2. Enable API access for admins (or all users).
 3. Create an API key under the **admin** user with at least the **sync-dns-cluster** permission.
 4. Create a new DNS sync user as follows:
-    - Username of "dns-user"
     - Has email address (something generic)
     - Has the role `dns-cluster`
-    - Set 'Do not allow user to log in to Control Panel'
+    - You may want to set 'Do not allow user to log in to Control Panel' if they are not a regular user
 5. Edit `/usr/local/hestia/conf/hestia.conf`, change `DNS_CLUSTER_SYSTEM='hestia'` to `DNS_CLUSTER_SYSTEM='hestia-zone'`.
 6. Edit `/etc/bind/named.conf.options`, do the following changes, then restart bind9 with `systemctl restart bind9`: